 If you’ve spent any time online recently, you might have noticed a striking photo making its rounds.
 Feast your eyes on Glass Gem corn: a stunning, multi-colored variety that has taken Facebook and the blogosphere by storm.
 With its opalescent kernels glimmering like rare jewels, it’s easy to see what the buzz is about.
 This is some truly mind-blowing maize.

 For the staff here at Native Seeds/SEARCH, the viral explosion of interest in Glass Gem has been thrilling—but not surprising.
-As the proud stewards of this variety (along with the bioregional seed company, Seeds Trust) we are lucky enough to have grown and admired this extraordinary corn ourselves.
+As the proud stewards of this variety, we are lucky enough to have grown and admired this extraordinary corn ourselves.
 Rest assured, this is no Photoshop sham.
 It is truly as stunning held in your your hand as it is on your computer screen.
 When you peel back the husk from a freshly harvested ear to reveal the rainbow of colors inside, it’s like unwrapping a magical present.
 And this is a gift that is meant to be shared far and wide.

 Like many heirloom treasures, Glass Gem corn has a name, a place, and a story.
 Its origin traces back to Carl Barnes, a part-Cherokee farmer living in Oklahoma.
 Barnes had an uncanny knack for corn breeding.
 More specifically, he excelled at selecting and saving seed from those cobs that exhibited vivid, translucent colors.
 Exactly how long Barnes worked on Glass Gem—how many successive seasons he carefully chose, saved, and replanted these special seeds—is unknown.
 But after many years, his painstaking efforts created a wondrous corn cultivar that has now captivated thousands of people around the world.